SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/network/cisco/cisco_wsa.md

 ### Enable Syslog forwarding

-Log on your Web Security appliance and follow [this guide](https://www.cisco.com/c/en/us/td/docs/security/wsa/wsa11-0/user_guide/b_WSA_UserGuide/b_WSA_UserGuide_chapter_010111.html#ariaid-title7) to create a log subscription with the retrieval method `Syslog Push` with the concentrator as the destination.
+Log on your Web Security appliance and follow [this guide](https://www.cisco.com/c/en/us/td/docs/security/wsa/wsa11-0/user_guide/b_WSA_UserGuide/b_WSA_UserGuide_chapter_010111.html#ariaid-title7) to create a log subscription with the retrieval method `Syslog Push` and the concentrator as the destination.

 ## Create the intake